Murphy: Origins and variants

-It is said of Murrough (Murchadh) as he entered the thick of the fight and prepared to assail the foreign invaders, the Danes, when they had repulsed the Dal-Cais, that 'he was seized with a boiling terrible anger, an excessive elevation and greatness of spirit and mind.
-A bird of valour and championship rose in him, and fluttered over his head and on his breath.
+Murchadh is reported to have been gripped with a boiling awful rage, an extreme elevation and greatness of spirit and intellect when he joined the middle of the action and prepared to assail the foreign invaders, the Danes, after they had repulsed the Dal gCais.
+A gallantry and championship bird rose inside him and fluttered above his head and on his breath.

-In modern Irish, "Ó Murchú", rather than "Ó Murchadha", is used.
+In modern Irish, Ó Murchú or Mac Murchú rather than Mac/Ó Murchadha, is used.

-"Murphy" is the most common surname in Ireland, the fourteenth most common surname in Northern Ireland, and the fifty-eighth most common surname in the United States.
+Murphy is the most common surname in Ireland, the fourteenth most common surname in Northern Ireland, and the sixty-fourth most common surname in the United States.